superlativeinstruments/manuals.playsuperlative.com/SB01/vco.md

 ![FIGURE 1.4](assets/sb01-vco-bw.svg)
 :::

-The voltage controlled oscillator (VCO) is where the sound of the SB01 is created.
+The voltage controlled oscillator (`VCO`) is where the multiple tone sources of the SB01 are created.

-The `MOD` control adjust the amount that the LFO will change the pitch of the oscillator.
+The `MOD` control adjusts the amount that the `LFO` will change the pitch of the oscillator.

 The `RANGE` knob controls the pitch of the oscillator in one octave steps from 16' to 2'.
 When this knob is set to 8' and the `TRANSPOSE` is set to M, the lowest C note maps to the middle C of a piano.